 FAFSA on the Web is the official site of the Free Application for Federal Student Aid (FAFSA®).
 It is important to note that you will use tax information from the 2020 year when applying for the 2022-2023 college year.
+Download and print this Financial Aid Resource for the 2021-2022 school year.

 An FSA ID gives you access to the Federal Student Aid’s online system and will serve as your legal signature.
 Both the student and one parent must each have an FSA ID to complete the FAFSA online.
 Prepare for your profile ahead of time with this worksheet.
 Visit https://fsaid.ed.gov/npas/index.htm to get started with your profile.